Corey Bailey

 Your boot drive, contains your Operating System (OS) and installed software, has

-plenty to do without the added burden of trying to record audio or video files.
+plenty to do without the added burden of trying to record audio and video files or, do

 Using your boot drive to record and playback media files is asking for a disaster.